 Team members respond much more positively and are more productive at work when they feel as though managers hear and value them.
 Although you're in charge, you should always aim to develop an inclusive workplace - it's much more productive for staff to respect leaders, rather than fear them.

-To use an example that will be relevant to most of us for the foreseeable future, kitchen staff, servers and hosts may feel uneasy coming to work when COVID can still spread.
+To use an example that will be relevant to most of us for the foreseeable future, kitchen staff, servers and hosts may feel uneasy coming to work when germs can still spread.
 The best way to motivate them and create a safe environment is to work with them.
 Send regular updates on what you're doing to prep your property.
 Stock masks, gloves and any other preventative tools they'll need to stay healthy.

 It's also vital for everyone to meet, whether in-person or over video chat, to discuss possible improvements.
 Staff members may point out things that aren't working so everyone can improve their workflow and create more positive experiences for customers.